pantheon-systems/documentation/source/content/nginx-access-log.md

 ---
-title: Parsing NGINX Access Logs with GoAccess
+title: Parsing Nginx Access Logs with GoAccess
 description: Learn how to parse the nginx-access.log file with GoAccess to gather information on your visitors and referral traffic.
 tags: [logs]
 categories: [performance]
-goaccess: true
-contributors: [albertcausing]
+contributors: [albertcausing, sarahg]
 ---
 Pantheon runs nginx web servers for optimal performance.
 Your site's nginx access logs record web server events and activities that can help you identify potential issues and gather information about users.